Shell-shock: Maine lobsterman finds two-tone crustacean

 "We've had blue ones and calico ones, but we'd never seen anything like this," said Mason.

-After photographing the lobster the lobsterman donated it to the Gulf of Maine Research Institute, a nonprofit marine science centre in Portland, which keeps lobsters in a tank for children's education programs.
+After photographing the lobster the lobsterman donated it to the Gulf of Maine Research Institute, a nonprofit marine science center in Portland, which keeps lobsters in a tank for children's education programs.

 "This one just stops people in their tracks," said the institute's Lishness.
 "Even people who've seen thousands of lobsters just can't believe it."